jrc03c/monorepo/packages/create-high-dpi-canvas/readme.md

 # Notes, Caveats, Known Issues, etc.

 1. It's not currently possible to call _another_ canvas's `drawImage` method and pass a high-DPI canvas as the first argument.
 I'll try to fix that sometime.
-In the meantime, you can use the `.element` instance property to directly reference the canvas element that lives inside the `<high-dpi-canvas>` shadow DOM.
+In the meantime, you can use the `element` instance property to directly reference the canvas element that lives inside the `<high-dpi-canvas>` shadow DOM.